shirakaba/iPhone-libmecab/readme.md

-# Japanese Morphological Analyzer Mecab on iPhone（Cocoa Static Library Version）
+# Japanese Morphological Analyzer Mecab on iOS and macOS

 This is a project that enables `mecab-ko` (a fork of Mecab that adds support for Korean) to be easily integrated into an iOS or macOS app.